jsweeneyguy/Degenerator/README.md

 2. **Creating Fair Launchpads**: Use the `createFairLaunchpad` function to generate fair launchpads for new tokens with customizable parameters.
 3. **Configuring Factory**: Adjust the factory fee, base fee, staking contract address, and other parameters using the respective functions.
 4. **Managing Launchpads**: Monitor and manage created launchpads using the provided getter functions.

-## Security Considerations

-- Ensure that only authorized addresses have access to critical functions such as setting factory configurations and closing the factory.
-- Regularly review and audit the contract code to identify and mitigate potential security vulnerabilities.
-- Use a secure multisig address for executing sensitive operations to prevent unauthorized actions.

 ### FairTokenLaunchpad Overview